The bestselling type of speaker for home listening, bookshelf speakers are compact yet capable of delivering rich and room-filling audio.

 Audioengine also give you a generous 3-year warranty on these speakers.
 They have good customer service, too.
 I wouldn’t worry too much about any manufacturing defects from these speakers.

 These are the best powered wireless bookshelf speakers under $500.
 They look great, sound great, and are compatible with all your digital devices.

 With the prevalence of music streaming services like Spotify, consumers need an easy way to pair their iOS or Android device to speakers wirelessly.
 Thankfully, Bluetooth technology has come a long way, and you just can’t scoff fully wireless speaker setups anymore.

 Chinese manufacturer Edifier have been dominating their domestic market, and for good reason.
-The Edifier R2000DB bookshelf speakers are phenomenal speakers for their price, and like the Audioengine A5 Plus, incredibly easy to setup.
+The Edifier R2000DB bookshelf speakers are phenomenal active speakers for their price, and like the Audioengine A5 Plus, incredibly easy to setup.

-While the sound quality can’t match the other speakers in this list, they’re honestly not far off.
+While the audio quality can’t match the other speakers in this list, they’re honestly not far off.
 The deviation across the frequency is +/-3 dB, which is considered very even.
 Treble and mids all sound fine.
-The bass can be just a little overwhelming, but adjusting the EQ from ‘dynamic’ to ‘classical’ makes things sound quite natural.
+The bass frequencies can be just a little overwhelming, but adjusting the EQ from ‘dynamic’ to ‘classical’ makes things sound quite natural.